-Besides reporting on company's official data and our own assessment regarding impact and avoided carbon emissions, we included a section reflecting various rating agencies' assessments on the portfolio's sustainability credentials.
-Overall, these third-party ratings confirm our own view that the portfolio's investments contribute significantly to a positive transition on this globe.
+Besides reporting on company's official data and our own assessment regarding impact and avoided carbon emissions, we included a section reflecting various rating agencies' assessments on the fund's sustainability credentials.
+Overall, these third-party ratings confirm our own view that the fund's investments contribute significantly to a positive transition on this globe.

-- Where discussed, references to portfolio characteristics, holdings, and investment activity based on the representative account for the Global Environmental Change strategy.
-Representative account selected as the longest managed account within the strategy which we believe most closely reflects our current portfolio management style. - Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector ("SFDR") - A theory of change describes a sequence of cause-and-effect actions that the investor believes will contribute to a set of targeted social and environmental results.
+1 Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector ("SFDR")

+A theory of change describes a sequence of cause-and-effect actions that the investor believes will contribute to a set of targeted social and environmental results.

+Impact investing through public equities